-PILOT agreements usually include goals that businesses are expected to meet like creating a certain number of jobs or making a certain capital investment amount.
-Because economic growth is important, the IDBs and local governments want get the most out of the deal.
-To hold the businesses accountable, a clawback provision or performance criteria is often included in the agreements.
+PILOT agreements usually include goals that businesses are expected to meet, such as creating a certain number of jobs or making a certain capital investment amount.
+Because economic growth is important, the IDBs and local governments want to get the most out of the deal.
+To hold the businesses accountable, a clawback provision or a list of performance criteria is often included in the agreements.
 A clawback provision requires the business to repay the amount of the taxes that were abated if they fail to reach the goals in the agreement or possibly pay a financial penalty in addition to the amount of taxes that were abated.
-With performance criteria, if the business fails to reach its goals the time period for the PILOT may be reduced or the PILOT may be eliminated entirely.
+With performance criteria, if the business fails to reach its goals, the time period for the PILOT may be reduced or the PILOT may be eliminated entirely.
 In Tennessee, businesses seem to prefer performance criteria.
-It has been estimated that 80% of PILOT agreements have these performance criteria or
+It has been estimated that 80% of PILOT agreements have these performance criteria or clawbacks in them, and 80% of these provisions are enforced.
+Clawbacks and performance

-&lt;sup>134 Buss 2001; State of New Jersey Office of the Comptroller 2010.
+138 Buss 2001; State of New Jersey Office of the Comptroller 2010.

-&lt;sup>135 Alaska, Kansas, Louisiana, Michigan, Minnesota, Missouri, Montana, North Dakota, Oregon, and Pennsylvania
+139 Alaska, Kansas, Louisiana, Michigan, Minnesota, Missouri, Montana, North Dakota, Oregon, and Pennsylvania

-&lt;sup>136 Kansas, Louisiana, Michigan, Minnesota, Missouri, Montana, and North Dakota.
+140 Kansas, Louisiana, Michigan, Minnesota, Missouri, Montana, and North Dakota.

-&lt;sup>137 Greyhill Advisors.
-"The Site Selection Process." http://greyhill.com/site-selection-process clawbacks in them and 80% provisions are enforced.
-Clawbacks and performance criteria are not required by law to be a part of the PILOT agreements.
-Several reports including the 2008 Commission report Getting It Right: The Effect on the Property Tax Base of Economic Development Agreements and Property Tax Incentives for Businesses recommend using clawbacks to hold the businesses accountable and which protect taxpayers in case the business fails to meet the objectives set forth in the agreement.
+$^{{}^{141}\} Greyhill\ Advisors.\ "The\ Site\ Selection\ Process."\ \underline{http://greyhill.com/site-selection-process}$ criteria are not required by law to be a part of the PILOT agreements.
+Several reports including the 2008 Commission report Getting It Right: The Effect on the Property Tax Base of Economic Development Agreements and Property Tax Incentives for Businesses recommend using clawbacks to hold the businesses accountable and protect taxpayers in case the business fails to meet the objectives set forth in the agreement.146